mcp-unity

 https://github.com/CoderGamester/mcp-unity.git

-- Download and run the installer for your system.
+- Download and install the LTS version suitable for your OS

 - Verify installation by running: